 We call our gutter liner system “Gutterseal” – a generic name to encompass the entire system, though it is made up of a small number of component parts.

-Common to all however, is leakage at the joints and for this reason, we have included our Non-Sag Sealer within the Gutterseal system to eliminate joint leaks at their source, without the need to remove any fixings or replace rotted seals.
+Leakage at the joints is a common problem for industrial and commercial property gutters, which is why Non-Sag Sealer is included in the Gutterseal system.
+It eliminates joint leaks at their source, without the need to remove any fixings or replace rotted seals.

 The difference between a physical gutter liner and a liquid gutter liner is that the physical liner is essentially a gutter within a gutter, whereas the liquid liner is something that is permanently bonded to the surface.